RexWangSida/CodeBee/PoC/README.md

 programming, only supporting integer, float, string and boolean primitives and array collection types.
 Bee supports basic unary and binary operations along with in place incrementing and decrementing.
 Bee also supports creation of functions which can be called from within Bee code.
+Single line comments can also be written by placing `//` before the comment itself.
+Block comments are not planned to be implemented.

 #### File Execution